drigofonte/aurora-scraper/docs/backlog.tasks.md

       realistic product entries.
 - [ ] Create real-world examples listed in the README.md
 - [ ] Remove integration tests using the barcelona events from the pipeline
+- [ ] Revise the unit tests for browser navigation.
+Are they effectively testing real-world scenarios?
+Maybe we need to create examples of varying levels of complexity.
 - [ ] Modify the copilot-instructions.md to include a modification to the coding
       agent's ReAct loop.
 Make it think, then act, then run a specific command to test its changes.
 This should be part of best practices somewhere as it